nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka’s Dipped Products eyes Thailand-based rubber glove manufacturing facility
+### Sri Lanka’s Dipped Products to buy Thailand-based rubber glove factory

 *2024-08-08 13:00:00* · [`economynextcom`](https://economynext.com/sri-lankas-dipped-products-eyes-thailand-based-rubber-glove-manufacturing-facility-176008/) · `en`

-ECONOMYNEXT – Sri Lanka listed company Dipped Products Plc said its board had approved in principle, the acquisition of a Thailand-based rubber glove manufacturing facility.
+ECONOMYNEXT – Sri Lanka’s Dipped Products Plc said its board had approved the purchase of a rubber glove manufacturer for 11 million US dollars.

+Dipped Products already has a factory in the East Asian nation.

-The acquisition of the Thailand-based rubber glove manufacturing facility is contingent upon conducting a due diligence study, the company said in a stock exchange filing.
+The acquisition would be carried out by Dipped Products (Thailand) Ltd, after a due diligence study, the firm said in a stock exchange filing.

-“The potential investment for this acquisition would be approximately USD 11 Million and the acquisition will be carried out through Dipped Products (Thailand) Ltd, a subsidiary of the Company.”

-In May, the Sri Lanka based glove maker Dipped Products Plc opened a market office in Mumbai, India as part of efforts to strengthen in presence in key markets.
+In May, Dipped Products Plc opened a marketing office in Mumbai, India as part of efforts to strengthen its presence in the country.

-Established in 1976, Dipped Products is one of the world’s leading rubber glove manufacturers, accounting for a 5 percent global market share.
-DPL specializes in industrial, household, sport, electrician and medical gloves.

 ◼️